 People with no symptoms or signs of sleep disturbance other than snoring may not need to be tested but should be clinically monitored for development of such manifestations.

 Treatment of Snoring

 Treatment of snoring associated with other conditions, such as chronic nasal obstruction Treatment Nasal congestion and rhinorrhea (runny nose) are extremely common problems that commonly occur together but occasionally occur alone.
 The most common causes (see table ) are the following: Viral... read more and obstructive sleep apnea Treatment Obstructive sleep apnea (OSA) consists of multiple episodes of partial or complete closure of the upper airway that occur during sleep and lead to breathing cessation (defined as a period of... read more , are discussed elsewhere in THE MANUAL.

 Overall, treatment includes general measures to manage risk factors plus physical methods to open the airways and/or stiffen the involved structures.

 Several general measures can be used for primary snoring.
 Their efficacy has not been well-evaluated, primarily because perception of snoring is highly subjective; However, particular patients may benefit.
 Measures include

 Avoiding alcohol and sedating drugs for several hours before bedtime

 Sleeping with the head elevated (best accomplished by using bed- or body-positioning devices such as wedges) or sleeping in the lateral decubitus position

 These appliances should be fitted by specially trained dentists.
-They are helpful for patients with mild to moderate OSA and are generally regarded as highly effective for simple snoring, although studies into this area are scant.
+They are helpful for patients with OSA and are generally regarded as effective for simple snoring, although studies in this area are scant.